nabitanvir/hangman/README.md

 # hangman
-Hangman game that ties JS and HTML
+Hangman game that ties JavaScript and HTML

 Project meeting 10/30/21